 Example 3: The "Cremation-Only" Strategy

-In 2026, Sarah (age 60) recognized that she preferred a simple cremation.
-Since cremation rates are projected to hit 63% by late 2025, she opted for a smaller "cremation-only" policy with a $5,000 limit.
-This allowed her to keep her premiums under $35 a month while still providing enough for a biodegradable urn and a small memorial service.
+Sarah (age 60) recognized that she preferred a simple cremation.
+Since cremation has become the most common choice for American families, she opted for a smaller "cremation-only" policy with a $5,000 limit.
+This allowed her to keep her premiums modest while still providing enough for a biodegradable urn and a small memorial service.

 2025-2026 Trends: The Changing Face of Insurance